 From an all-time high of around S$4 in March 2015, M1 Ltd’s (SGX: B2F) share price has fallen by over 60% to S$1.55 right now.
 Looking at this, some investors may be wondering if Singapore’s smallest operational telco is a bargain at the moment.
-There is no easy way to find out, but there may be clues in One Up On Wall Street, a classic investment book from legendary fund manager Peter Lynch.
-From 1977 to 1990, Lynch ran the US-based Fidelity Magellan fund and racked up an incredible annualised return of 29%.
-In One Up On Wall Street, Lynch…
+There is no easy way to find out if the M1 share price is good value, but there may be clues in One Up On Wall Street, a classic investment book from legendary fund manager Peter Lynch.
+From 1977 to 1990, Lynch ran the US-based Fidelity Magellan fund and racked up an incredible annualised return of…

 From an all-time high of around S$4 in March 2015, M1 Ltd’s (SGX: B2F) share price has fallen by over 60% to S$1.55 right now.
 Looking at this, some investors may be wondering if Singapore’s smallest operational telco is a bargain at the moment.

-There is no easy way to find out, but there may be clues in One Up On Wall Street, a classic investment book from legendary fund manager Peter Lynch.
+There is no easy way to find out if the M1 share price is good value, but there may be clues in One Up On Wall Street, a classic investment book from legendary fund manager Peter Lynch.

 1. The Price-Earnings ratio: Is it low or high for this particular company and for similar companies in the same industry (generally, low PEs are preferred)?